numaproj/numaflow/docs/sources/HTTP.md

 numaflow.numaproj.io/vertex-name: input # vertex name
 ```

-## x-numaflow-id

-When posting data to the HTTP Source, an optional HTTP header `x-numaflow-id` can be specified, which will be used to dedup.
-If it's not provided, the HTTP Source will generate a random UUID to do it.

 ## Auth

 A `Bearer` token can be configured to prevent the HTTP Source from being accessed by unexpected clients.
 To do so, a Kubernetes Secret needs to be created to store the token, and the valid clients also need to include the token in its HTTP request header.